rahulroy1/oc-container-runtime-security/README.md

 #### 1. Tail the logs in the first PS terminal

-In one terminal, we tai the log in one pod of Falco
+In one terminal, we tail the log in one pod of Falco

 ```bash
 >oc logs -f falco-8lvvb